 Figure 2.3.1-11 Share of streaming waters with a good water structure in percent of the overall lengths of the streaming water per county in Germany.
-The streaming water structure in the Alpine counties is better than in most counties north of the Alpine arc.
-(Source: Marzelli et al. 2014)
+The streaming water structure in the Alpine counties is better than in most counties north of the Alpine arc (Source: Marzelli et al. 2014).

-Updated and detailed basic data have been collected at the national level, including ecoregions, land units, bioclimate, biogeography, potential natural vegetation and CORINE land cover at the fourth level.
-As a result, a map of national ecosystems at 1:100,000 based on CORINE land cover and potential natural vegetation, bioclimatic and biogeographical information has been delivered in which ecosystem types have been defined according to biogeographic and bioclimatic setting, geographical location and vegetation phisionomy.
-Moreover, the conservation status of ecosystems and landscape has been assessed based on a selected set of parameters.
-Ecosystem services have been assessed under the biophysical point of view for five pilot case studies focusing in particular on provisioning and regulating services' types.
-Moreover, some criteria to determine priorities for ecosystem restoration have also been proposed and applied starting from the status of conservation of related habitats of community interest (ESMERALDA 2015).
+Updated and detailed basic data have been collected at the national level, including eco-regions, land units, bioclimate, biogeography, potential natural vegetation and CORINE Land Cover at the fourth level.
+As a result, a map of national ecosystems at 1:100,000 based on CORINE Land Cover and potential natural vegetation, bioclimatic and biogeographical information has been delivered in which ecosystem types have been defined according to their biogeographic and bioclimatic setting, geographical location and vegetation physiognomy.
+Moreover, the conservation status of ecosystems and landscapes has been assessed based on a selected set of parameters.
+Ecosystem services have been inspected from a biophysical point of view for five pilot case studies focusing in particular on provisioning and regulating services.
+Moreover, some criteria to determine priorities for ecosystem restoration have also been proposed and applied based on the status of conservation of related habitats for community interest (ESMERALDA 2015).

-Under the policy point of view, ecosystem services have been considered as deserving a particular attention in the framework of the Italian National Biodiversity Strategy (MATTM 2010) especially the ones that derive from national, regional and other parks across the whole country (MATTM & Unioncamere 2015).
+From a policy point of view, ecosystem services have been receiving particular attention in the framework of the Italian National Biodiversity Strategy (MATTM 2010), especially the ones that derive from national, regional and other parks across the whole country (MATTM & Unioncamere 2015).

-National parks in Italy are considered responsible for the implementation of CBD Strategic Plan 2020 (Aichi Target 11) to conserve biodiversity and ecosystem services through effectively and equitably managed, ecologically representative and well connected systems of protected areas and other effective area-based conservation measures, and integrated into the wider landscapes.
+National parks in Italy are considered responsible for the implementation of the CBD Strategic Plan 2020 (Aichi Target 11) to conserve biodiversity and ecosystem services through effectively and equitably managed, ecologically representative and well connected systems of protected areas and other effective area-based conservation measures.

-The Italian National Biodiversity Strategy (approved in 2010) (MATTM 2010) considers biodiversity as natural capital due to both its intrinsic and tangible value and the ecosystem services that flow from it, which are essential to shape human well-being, but also to sustain durably economic prosperity.
-Therefore, it starts from an investigation concerning natural capital (defined as "natural heritage") that aims at accounting in physical terms the size of vegetal, wildlife and water heritage by providing a homogenous metrics for all the national parks across the country.
+The Italian National Biodiversity Strategy was approved in 2010 and considers biodiversity as natural capital due to both its intrinsic and tangible value and the ecosystem services that flow from it.
+These are essential to shape human well-being but also to sustain economic prosperity.
+The strategy starts with an investigation concerning natural capital (defined as natural heritage) that aims at accounting in physical terms the size of vegetal, wildlife and water heritage by providing homogenous metrics for all the national parks across the country.

 Forest ecosystems received particular attention due to their significant presence in national parks.
-The identified forest ecosystem services include the following ones, where the role played by forests in stabilizing GHGs concentrations in the atmosphere has increased the importance of the ecological role and the socio-economic function of forests as carbon sinks and stocks, in line with climate change mitigation as a priority-action:
+The role played by forests in stabilizing GHG concentrations in the atmosphere has increased the importance of the ecological role and the socio-economic function of forests as carbon sinks and stocks in line with climate change mitigation as a priority.
+The identified forest ecosystem services include the following ones:

-- Water regulation and surface run-off reduction; - Prevention of hydrogeological instability and limitation of natural hazards; - Influence on global atmospheric circulation and its components (in particular through "carbon sinks").
+- Water regulation and surface run-off reduction. - Prevention of hydrogeological instability and limitation of natural hazards. - Influence on global atmospheric circulation and its components (in particular through carbon sinks).